Music to my fears: Man swallows earbud while sleeping - WTMJ

 Gauthier also noticed he was missing one of his two wireless earbuds, which he said typically uses as he falls asleep.

-Gauthier’s son suggested that perhaps his father had swallowed the earbud, which is exactly what an X-ray at a local emergency room revealed.
+Gauthier’s son suggested that perhaps his father had swallowed the earbud, which is exactly what an X-ray at a local emergency clinic revealed.
 The small plastic device was lodged in his lower esophagus.

-Doctors removed the earbud during an emergency endoscopy.
 Gauthier said he never experienced more than minor discomfort.
-Still, he cautioned others not to sleep with their headphones because “you never know where they’ll end up.”
+He told NBC Boston 10 that he wanted to share his experience to caution others not to sleep with their headphones.

-“It never occurred to me that (sleeping with headphones) could be a safety hazard.
-I was really quite lucky,” Gauthier told WWLP-TV.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.